oweitman/ioBroker.rssfeed/README.md

 ### Getting started

 You are almost done, only a few steps left:
-1. Create a new repository on GitHub with the name `ioBroker.rss-feed`
+1. Create a new repository on GitHub with the name `ioBroker.rssfeed`

 1. Push all files to the GitHub repo.
 The creator has already set up the local repository for you:
     ```bash